 Q. What does it mean when your lower back hurts on the left side?

 When your lower back hurts on the left side, it can indicate several potential issues, including muscle strain, sciatica, or a herniated disc.
-It may also be related to kidney problems, such as kidney stones or infection, particularly if other symptoms like fever or urinary changes accompany the pain.
-In rare cases, left-side back pain can signal issues with internal organs, such as the colon.
-Consulting a healthcare provider for a proper diagnosis is crucial for effective treatment.
+It may also be related to kidney problems, such as kidney stones or infections, particularly if other symptoms, like fever or urinary changes, accompany the pain.

-Q. Why lower back pain on the left side during pregnancy?
+Q. Why does lower back pain occur on the left side during pregnancy?

 Conclusion on Lower Left Side Back Pain